JamesTerm/Robot_Simulation/ReadMe.md

 ### Optional way to avoid needing to build OpenSceneGraph

 To start, the most important thing I wished to avoid is any committed dependency for OpenSceneGraph (a.k.a. osg).
 The main reason is that we may decide to swap out osg for a different viewer like unreal, and we may even want to experiment with 3D view as well like they do for the WPI simulation.
-Given this I've made it as such where you can completely avoid building osg by pulling the drop box binaries and placing them in the OSG_Viewer folder I have detailed instruction in TeleOpV2.cpp that has the link and where to put it.
+Given this I've made it as such where you can completely avoid building osg by pulling the drop box binaries and placing them in the OSG_Viewer folder.
+I have detailed instruction in TeleOpV2.cpp that has the link and where to put it.
 If you want to build OpenSceneGraph I may put some instruction on this, but for now I'm discouraging this because it will take focus away from the robot code.
 That said, I am happy to add instructions for this as needed.

 ---